 In this action, the resilience planning team will identify and evaluate solutions against prioritization criteria that should be included in the prioritization of solutions.
 They will also record rough cost estimates for each solution.

 Step 1: Identify and Weight Criteria for Decision-Making

 Established resilience priorities are a key input for this action.
 Identify which priorities are important to site and organizational leadership to factor in for decisions on potential solutions.

 Each criterion used for evaluation should be weighted based on how important it is in decision-making.
-It is important to recognize that each of these criteria, as well as the final score, are subjective.
-The resilience planning team should discuss criteria and their relative weight in decision-making with site leadership.
-Record prioritization criteria and the associated weights in the Solution Prioritization Action 3 Worksheet: Solution Priorities and Costs.
-This will be used as an input into the Solution Prioritization tool (for those working offline, it will be used in the Solution Prioritization Excel workbook Tab 3).
+It is important to recognize that the evaluation of solutions against each of these criteria is subjective.
+The resilience planning team should discuss criteria and their relative weights in decision-making with site leadership.
+Record prioritization criteria and the associated weights in the Solution Prioritization Action 3 worksheet.

 In this action, the resilience planning team should also consider solution costs to aid in the prioritization process.
-Users should start by discussing, in general, what their site considers a low-cost solution over a 10-year period (initial cost plus ongoing annual cost).
+The team should start by discussing the desired analysis period.
+The Solution Prioritization Action 3 worksheet allows analysis periods ranging from 1 to 30 years.
+Next, the team should discuss, in general, what its site considers a low-cost solution (initial cost plus ongoing annual cost) over the analysis period of interest.
 What is a moderate-cost solution or a high-cost solution?
 The user should make sure to consult with staff familiar with their organization’s project development process to inform categorization of project cost thresholds.

 Next, consult with staff familiar with project development, energy and water managers, and other technical personnel to determine rough cost estimates for each solution or solution set being analyzed.
-Record these in the final table of the Solution Prioritization Action 3 Worksheet: Solution Priorities and Costs.
+Record these in the final table of the Solution Prioritization Action 3 worksheet.
 Be sure to include both up-front costs and ongoing costs, such as O&M, in these estimates.